huggingface/blog/unsung-heroes.md

 Spaces.

 The Hugging Face Hub allows broad usage since you have diverse hardware, and you can run almost anything you want in [Docker Spaces](https://huggingface.co/docs/hub/en/spaces-sdks-docker).
-I’ve noticed **we have a number of features that are unsung** (listed below), and I put together an organization ([reddit-tools-HF](https://huggingface.co/reddit-tools-HF)) which shows some of these features off.
-While I think the use-case is compelling, it's more interesting to look at the parts and see how they might solve many more problems than the use-case I'm showing.
+I’ve noticed we have a number of features that are unsung (listed below).
+In the process of creating a semantic search application on the Hugging Face hub I took advantage of all of these features to implement various parts of the solution.
+While I think the final application ( detailed in this org [reddit-tools-HF](https://huggingface.co/reddit-tools-HF)), is compelling, I'd like to use this example to show how you can apply them to your own projects.

 * [ZeroGPU](#zerogpu) - How can I use a free GPU?
 * [Multi-process Docker](#multi-process-docker) - How can I solve 2 (n) problems in 1 space?